 Reduces Total Ammonia to <1 mg/L year-round, even in <0.5°C water

-Polishes cBOD to <5 mg/L, TSS to <10mg/L, and provides partial effluent disinfection
+Polishes cBOD to <5 mg/L, TSS to <10mg/L, and provides effluent disinfection

-- O&M requirements similar to an aerated lagoon
+Low O&M requirements similar to a conventional aerated lagoon

 - Nitrification in any climate